Suruj0001/Suruj0001/README.md

 ## Hi there Iam Suruj Kalita 👋

-I am an MLOPS Enginer 🏗️💻
+I am an MLOps Enginer 🏗️💻

 A  Decentralized Solutions Engineer 🌐🔧